xdsoar/apache-htaccess-auth/README.md

             docker-compose up -d

- 2. Check on web browser
+ 2. Check on web browser (And user credentials in create-users.csv)
     * If port is not changed.

             http://localhost